graphopedia-xyz/graphopedia/scatter-plot/index.md

 <!--more-->
 The scatter plot first appeared in the work of English statistician Francis Galton, who also created the concept of correlation in statistics.

 Scatter plots are used to show a correlation between two variables because they show the exact distribution of all individual data points.
-To establish a correlation, one variable must be independent, and the other a dependent one correlating with the independent variable.
+To display a correlation, a graph must have one independent variable and one dependent variable.
 The independent variable usually appears on the X-axis and the dependent on the Y-axis.
 A trendline also called the *line of best fit* can be drawn to emphasize the outliers and identify trends.

 Scatter plots are common in scientific publications, making up to 80% of all charts.[^tufte]